chub-andrey/fastlane-demo/README.md

 # fastlane-template
-This repository stores the set of the popular fastlane lanes
+This repository stores the set of templates for the popular fastlane lanes